Cnb

 Impact on politics

-As the news environment changed with the advent of the internet, so did the ethics and principles of news presentation and consumption.
-News today not just dictates or states facts; the role of journalists and consumers mutually interact in the way to revitalise the civic life and give news a novel meaning and impact.
-In this environment, civic participation emerges to be critical to advance development in emerging societies.
-A question then arises concerning how online journalism has facilitated the influence of communication on such engagement.
+As the news environment evolved with the rise of the internet, so did the ethics and principles guiding news presentation and consumption.
+Today, news not only reports facts but also involves a mutual interaction between journalists and consumers, which revitalises civic life and gives news a new meaning and impact.
+In this context, civic participation becomes crucial for driving development, particularly in emerging societies.
+This raises the question of how online journalism has facilitated communication’s influence on such engagement.

-To demonstrate how forms and practices have shaped the development of information is a challenge.
-There can be little doubt, however, that this process of transformation is uneven.
-For every journalist who heralds the promise of new technological possibilities to better situate online media within social networks, there is a value in pausing to consider the changing practices of the industry itself.
+It is challenging to demonstrate exactly how these evolving forms and practices have shaped the development of information.
+However, there is little doubt that this transformation has been uneven.
+For every journalist who embraces the potential of new technology to better integrate online media into social networks, there are others who highlight the need to reflect on the changing nature of the industry itself.

-The emergence of online journalism holds a great promise for the future of communication.
-It can be an effective means of engagement.
-According to this view, empirical evidence suggests that online use significantly contributes to enhancing political interest and increasing the likelihood of voting.
-In contrast, cyber–pessimists argue that the impact is limited: their view is that the internet merely reinforces existing political orientations or even atrophies social and political engagement.
+The rise of online journalism offers great potential for the future of communication, providing an effective means of engagement.
+Some evidence suggests that online use significantly increases political interest and the likelihood of voting.
+In contrast, cyber-pessimists argue that the impact is limited, claiming that the internet merely reinforces existing political views or even diminishes broader social and political participation.

-The values of the internet and social networking have changed the way traditional journalists do their jobs.
-During crises, massive amounts of real-time information and footage are released, and one consequence of this influx of information is that it makes it nearly impossible to verify data.
+The internet and social networking have changed how traditional journalists work.
+During crises, massive amounts of real-time information and footage are released, making it difficult to verify the accuracy of data.

-Where once the average citizen had only a handful of sources to rely on, now there is the internet and blogosphere where ideas are being shared across countries and regions.
+Where once the average citizen had only a few sources to rely on, today, the internet and blogosphere allow ideas to be shared across countries and regions.

 Ahmed Malik is Account Executive at Cicero & Bernay Public Relations, an independent PR agency headquartered in Dubai offering new-age public relations consultancy to the UAE and across the MENA region. | www.cbpr.me